-17.3.2.9 <wellpath-TVD-SD-increase-rate>
+18.3.2.9 <wellpath-TVD-SD-increase-rate>

 Description: If <allow-wells-to-move> is yes and <wellpath-TVD-SD-log-name> is not used, a parametric well path TVD uncertainty log is generated.
-The uncertainty log increases proportional to the lateral distance of the well.
+The uncertainty log increases proportional to the lateral WL of the well.
 The increase rate is by default 2 mm per meter.
 This amounts to an increase of 2 meters SD for every kilometer along a horizontal section.
 See Eq.
 23.6 for details.

-Argument:Positive real (meters SD per meter lateral component of MD)Default:0.002
+Argument: Positive real (meters SD per meter lateral component of WL)

-17.3.2.10 <tops-as-mean-values>
+18.3.2.10 <tops-as-mean-values>